gocd/docs.go.cd/developer/writing_go_plugins/go_plugins_basics.md

 A directory named **plugins** exist at the same level as *server.sh/cmd* and *go.jar*.
 This directory consists of two sub directories

 -   **bundled** : plugins bundled with Go.
 Any unbundled plugins put in this directory will be removed.
 The directory is meant exclusively for plugins bundled with the product.
 -   **external** : all the unbundled plugins should be placed in this directory.
-This directory is recommended for use by plugin developers.If you have a Go plugin JAR file, you can drop it in this directory and restart the server.
+This directory is recommended for use by plugin developers.
+If you have a Go plugin JAR file, you can drop it in this directory and restart the server.

 ## Plugin Extension Point Lifecycle